2018 Pebble beach pure insurance pro-am tournament

 Pebble Beach, California

 Palm Desert High Girls Golf Team members, Dana Condon and Madison Rincon, had the honor to play and compete in the 2017 Pebble Beach Pro-Am Tournament this past fall.
-The newly-named PURE Insurance Championship brings together the legends of the game alongside top juniors from The First Tee.
-The tournament is an official PGA TOUR Champions event and is the first of its kind in which junior golfers from The First Tee play alongside PGA TOUR Champions players as well as amateurs.
+The newly-named PURE Insurance Championship brings together the legends of the game with top juniors from The First Tee.
+The tournament is an official PGA TOUR Champions Event and is the first of its kind in which junior golfers from The First Tee play alongside PGA TOUR Champions players, as well as amateurs.
 They compete for the pro-junior title at the legendary Pebble Beach Golf Links and Poppy Hills Golf Course.

 Rincon and Condon were 2 of 81 First Tee members across the country to compete in the three-day event and after day two, were 2 of 23 juniors to make the final cut.
 It was an opportunity of a lifetime as both were paired with a PGA Pro and the event was internationally televised on Golf Channel.
 The girls played their own ball and then combined their scores with the pro to determine the final score.
 Dana Condon played with Jerry Kelly who finished 14-under to tie for 2nd and Madison Rincon played with Billy Mayfair who finished 7-under to tie for 10th.